Prefer to save or print this information and take it with you? Download the ebook version.

 - Have a good campaign structure that promotes easy measurement and adding new, relevant keywords as they reveal themselves

-Getting all this in order requires some effort, but ultimately will help you better discern the value of any given click, which is critical to profitably operating in a competitive marketplace like Amazon.
+Getting all this organized requires some effort, but ultimately will help you better discern the value of any given click, which is critical to profitably operating in a competitive marketplace like Amazon.

 Value Per Click on Amazon

-A simple way to put this is that depending on your business, market dynamics, and the particular product that you’re advertising, there’s a “right” bid for every keyword.
-You don’t necessarily want to win every impression you can – you want to win the impressions that are most likely to result in a sale you wouldn’t have captured otherwise.
-This means you need to determine, for example, what a win is worth on their biggest category term vs. their top competitor’s branded term.
+This term is PPC Term is referred to as market dynamics.
+Let’s say here’s a “right” bid for every keyword.
+You don’t necessarily want to win every impression that you get – you want to win the impressions that are most likely to result in a sale that you may not have captured, otherwise.
+This means you need to determine, for example, what a win is worth on the biggest category term vs. their top competitor’s branded term.

-The easiest pitfall brands fall into is bidding heavily on their own branded terms.
-The result is that you’ll win way more clicks than you need.
-While the ACOS may look good, in reality, you’re likely poaching sales that you almost certainly would have captured organically.
+The easiest pitfall brands fall into is bidding heavily on their own branded terms is that you’ll win way more clicks than you originally intended.
+While the ACoS may look good, in reality, you’re likely poaching sales that you almost certainly would have captured organically.
 This is why bidding to value is so important to your business’ long-term success.

-Bidding based on the value per click on Amazon is a larger subject, but at a high level constructing a meaningful value-based bidding system begins with solidifying a few key inputs for each product you plan to advertise:
+Bidding based on the value per click on Amazon is a larger subject, but at its highest level, constructing a meaningful value-based bidding system begins with solidifying a few key inputs for each product you plan to advertise:

 - What is your pre-ad gross margin?
 How much money do you have to play with on a given product before factoring in any advertising spending?